tekknolagi/tekknolagi.github.com/_posts/2023-05-31-definite-assignment-analysis.md

 Python is kind of a funky language.
 It's very flexible about its variable bindings, which is unusual.
 I think most of the difference comes from local variables being function-scoped, where statements like `if` and `while` don't introduce new scopes.
-Also that you can arbitrary un-bind locals with the `del` statement.
+Also that you can manually un-bind locals with the `del` statement.

 <!-- TODO -->